Biosecurity in New Zealand

 Biosecurity in New Zealand guards against threats to agriculture and biodiversity, with strict border control measures being taken to prevent unwanted organisms from entering the country.
 New Zealand is an island nation that is geographically isolated from any other significant landmass.
 The species that are present evolved in the absence of organisms from elsewhere and display a high degree of endemism.
 Notable is the lack of land-based mammals, except for two species of bat.
 Indigenous species are at risk from population decline or extinction if any invasive species are introduced.

+The Ministry for Primary Industries (MPI) is the government department in charge of overseeing New Zealand's biosecurity.
 The Biosecurity Act 1993, which was a world first for biosecurity control, was passed to "restate and reform the law relating to the exclusion, eradication, and effective management of pests and unwanted organisms".
-The Ministry for Primary Industries is the government department in charge of overseeing New Zealand's biosecurity.

-The National Animal Identification and Tracing system for tracing livestock was introduced in 2012, but in 2017 the Mycoplasma bovis outbreak investigation indicated that it was not being fully complied with.
+An RFID tag-enabled database, the National Animal Identification and Tracing (NAIT) system designed for tracing livestock was introduced in 2012, but in 2017, the Mycoplasma bovis outbreak investigation indicated that it was not being fully complied with.

+History

+The current government agency responsible for biosecurity in New Zealand is the Ministry for Primary Industries.
+It comprises five business units (Agriculture and Investment Services, Biosecurity New Zealand, Fisheries New Zealand, New Zealand Food Safety and Te Uru Rākau - New Zealand Forest Service.)

+A merger in 2012 established the current structure of the Ministry for Primary Industries.
+Prior to this, biosecurity was the responsibility of the Ministry of Agriculture and Fisheries (MAF).